With just 28% of Brits claiming to need meat in the majority of their weekly meals, we’re exploring the latest diet trend - Flexitarianism

 Nutritionist, Ella Gale who has devoted an entire blog (www.flexvegan.wordpress.com) to her life as a Flexitarian explains it all in more detail.

 “I have considered myself a ‘flexitarian’ for almost 3 years now – my preference is for vegetarian foods but when cooked for by others, eating out or just when I generally have an appetite for it I will allow myself to eat meat.
 This, for some people, may seem outrageous… ‘Isn’t this a blog about veganism?!
 She’s talking about eating MEAT!?’ but that is exactly the issue…my belief is that there is a need for a happy in-between; a diet that reduces the negative impact that the meat and dairy industry has in the world but is not so restrictive that it deters omnivores, flexitarians or vegetarians from giving it a try.”

 So how exactly do we define ourselves as a flexitarian?

 A Brief Guide to Flexitarianism

 According to Friends of the Earth (www.foe.co.uk) and flexibristol.org, the word Flexitarian is a merging of two words: Flexible and vegetarian.
 ‘The term was coined more than a decade ago and can be thought of as a flexible vegetarian.

-Like Ella Gale, most people follow a meat and dairy free diet at home and then relax it a little when they go out for a meal in a restaurant or with friends.
-This can make awkward questions about what’s in the food at the dinner table, well, less awkward!
+Like Ella Gale, most people follow a meat and dairy-free diet at home and then relax it a little when they go out for a meal in a restaurant or over to a friend’s house.

 Is it the age of the Flexitarian?
 Where do you sit on the veggie spectrum?
+Tell us below!